We Stand With You.

-No matter the challenges that arise, we will face them with strength, resilience, and a shared commitment to justice and equity.
+No matter the challenges that arise, we will face them together with strength, resilience, and a shared commitment to justice and equity.

-Board Resolution 17:3 - In Support of our Undocumented Students and Affirming the
+Board Resolution 17:3 - In Support of our Undocumented Students and Reaffirming the Privacy of Student Records

 Immigration Information & Resources are now available for residents and employers, including "Know your Rights" booklets on the County of Monterey's Website.